-GL1.5 We work with our partners and neighbouring councils to share skills, knowledge and resources and find ways to deliver services more efficiently.
-GL1.5.1 Work with all NSW Council's to advocate for sustainable local government.
-Deliverable: Executive Participate in the activities of the Central NSW Joint Organisation.
-Attend the Local Government NSW Conference.
-Advocate for substantial review and reform of the funding arrangements for local government provide the sector with the capacity to meet the many challenges of the 21st century. nent to 2.0 For the sector with the expansion the three the many chattering so the 21st century.
-EST.
+GL{1.5.1} Work with all NSW Council's to advocate for sustainable local government.

+- Participate in the activities of the Central NSW Joint Organisation. - > Attend the Local Government NSW Conference. - Advocate for substantial review and reform of the funding arrangements for local government to provide the sector with the capacity to meet the many challenges of the 21st century.